 When it comes down to it, Kirkpatrick helps us do two things: understand our people and understand our business.
 What do our employees want?
 What are their anxieties?
 What's holding them back from performing as well as they could?

 As far as the business is concerned, Kirkpatrick's model helps us identify how training efforts are contributing to the business's success.
 This is an imperative and too-often overlooked part of training design.
 If the training initiatives do not help the business, then there may not be sufficient reason for them to exist in the first place.

-If you'd like to discuss evaluation strategy further or dive deeper into Kirkpatrick's model, feel free to contact me.
+If you'd like to discuss evaluation strategy further or dive deeper into Kirkpatrick's model with other practitioners, then feel free to join my instructional design Slack community.